Jarzon/Chatterbot/README.md

 Edit both `phinx.yml` and `app/config/config.php` to connect to your database.

 Then run `./bin/phinx migrate` to create the tables in your database.

-Now you should be done, you can use your own webserver or PHP `cd public; php -S localhost:8000` to access to the backend.

 ## Discord bot